schehata/jekyll-now/_posts/2019-03-06-building-small-python-docker-images-how-to.md

 ---
 published: true
 ---
----
-layout: post
-title:  "Building small python Docker images, How to?"
----

 As you might already know it’s healthy to produce small docker images with only the needed dependences for your software to work properly.